 When cannabis crops grow, the environment, genetics, and other factors impact their color.
 In some cases, the leaves change shades during the different phases of maturity.

 Certain strains’ flowers turn blue or purple with temperature fluctuations.
-Others get attractive weed colors when there’s a change in the levels of the pH for cannabis.
+Others get attractive weed colors when there’s a change in the levels of the pH.
 Let’s take a closer look at some of these factors.

 When you examine a weed leaf during the early growth phases, the typical color is green.
 As they mature, some plants go through a process called senescence.